Wealth Manager, Principal

 What sparked your interest in financial planning?
 What fuels you every day in your work?

 My father taught me to be responsible with my money going back to my high school days when I was a waitress.
 While in college, he encouraged me to fund an IRA and learn about investing.
 Over the years, my dad continued to mail me newspaper and magazine articles on financial planning topics with handwritten notes signed “Love Dad”.
 I still have several of them.
-It wasn’t until I started the CFP program in 1995, some 20 years later, that I realized what a major influence he had not only on educating my own personal financial journey but also in discovering and pursuing a career that I love.
+It wasn’t until I started the CFP® program in 1995, some 20 years later, that I realized what a major influence he had not only on my own personal financial journey but also in helping me discover and pursue a career that I love.

 Early in my career, I realized that I could have a profound impact by helping women — especially widowed women — find both confidence and peace of mind in making financial decisions that would affect their quality of life.